Eufy Security Review

 pinhole is located at the bottom, making it hard to find—especially in cold weather.

-though it still lit up while charging.
-Removing it from the app and re-adding didn’t cure the
+working, though it still lit up while charging.
+Removing it from the app and re-adding didn’t

-Eufy’s tech support wasn’t much help and only suggested solutions I had already tried.
+cure the problem.
+Eufy’s tech support wasn’t much help and only suggested solutions I had

-the garage door is left open.
-Once inside the garage, the battery life improved to about four months
+when the garage door is left open.
+Once inside the garage, the battery life improved to about

-since it’s sheltered from the elements.
-Eventually the blue ring light magically started working
+four months since it’s sheltered from the elements.
+Eventually the blue ring light magically

 Battery issue with the S220 Doorbell

-turned off.
-Actual Battery life is around one month in winter and perhaps three months in
+features be turned off.
+Actual Battery life is around one month in winter and perhaps three

 After using this doorbell for several months, I began having concerns with the battery life.
 I